 The ICR is an international leader in the development of ‘liquid biopsies’ - blood tests that detect traces of cancer circulating round the body and tell researchers how a cancer is changing.
 These tests can detect changes more quickly, simply and less invasively than standard tests like traditional biopsies and scans.

 One recent study, led by our researchers in collaboration with colleagues at The Royal Marsden NHS Foundation Trust and The Memorial Sloan Kettering Centre in New York, showed a new liquid biopsy can detect changes to mutated BRCA genes in ovarian cancers – as an early warning that they are becoming drug resistant.

 Dr Udai Banerji is leading a team that is developing a new, targeted drug for ovarian cancer that works in a different way to any other existing drug, and was discovered at the ICR.

-Initial results from the first trial of this experimental drug – called BTG945 – made a big impact at one of the world’s biggest cancer conferences last year, showing that the drug was not only safe but had highly promising signs of effectiveness.
+Initial results from the first trial of this experimental drug – called CT900 (formerly BTG945) – made a big impact at one of the world’s biggest cancer conferences in 2018, showing that the drug was not only safe but had highly promising signs of effectiveness.